 Causes: Sweaty feet, tight shoes, damp footwear – anything that makes the foot warm and wet for long periods

 Treatment: Anti-fungal medication – usually cream or ointment or in severe cases oral medication.
-Good hygiene measures such as regularly changing socks and shoes, or wear sandals to prevent excessive moisture at the foot
+Good hygiene measures such as regularly changing socks and shoes, or wear sandals to prevent excessive moisture at the foot.
+LEARN MORE >

 Hand, foot and mouth disease is a mild viral infection which causes a mouth, hand and foot rash.
 It mainly affects children under the age of 10.

 The incubation period (time from exposure to symptoms) is usually 3-6 days.
 Tends to occur during warmer weather.

 NB Not to be confused with foot and mouth disease in animals which is from a completely different virus.
 Hand, foot and mouth cannot be caught from or passed on to animals.

 Psoriasis is a chronic skin disease causing red, scaly, itchy patches.
-It is caused by rapid overproduction of skin cells due to a problem with the immune system.
+Skin rashes from psoriasis are caused by rapid overproduction of skin cells due to a problem with the immune system.
 Psoriasis skin lesions range from small, localised patches to major eruptions affecting the whole body.

-Scabies is a contagious skin condition caused by a parasite burrowing under the skin affecting 1.5% of the population.
-It causes intense itching which is worse at night.
+Scabies is a contagious skin condition caused by a parasite burrowing under the skin.
+Scabies affects 1.5% of the population and causes intense itching which is worse at night.

-Other causes of a foot, ankle or leg rash include Lyme Disease, meningitis, lichen planus, chicken pox, shingles, and rheumatoid arthritis.
+Some other medical conditions can cause a foot, ankle or leg rash include Lyme Disease, meningitis, lichen planus, chicken pox, shingles, and rheumatoid arthritis.

-If you are suffering from a foot rash, it is always a good idea to get it checked out by your doctor.
-They will examine the foot or leg rash and ask questions such as when it began, if you’ve been taking any medications, eaten something disagreeable, used any new products e.g. soaps, if there is any associated itching or scaling, if you’ve spent lots of time outdoors and how your general health is.
+Your doctor will examine the foot, leg or ankle rash and ask questions such as when it began, if you’ve been taking any medications, eaten something disagreeable, used any new products e.g. soaps, if there is any associated itching or scaling with your skin rash, if you’ve spent lots of time outdoors and how your general health is.